See Also

-Bizarre and fascinating facts about the US Constitution
+Fascinating facts about the US Constitution

-The Constitution was ratified in 1788
+The Constitution was signed on this day in 1787

 When you think about the transformation of the United States over the past two centuries, it looks like a completely different place with entirely different ideals, societal norms, and people.
 But one thing that has remained largely unchanged is the basic framework of government first laid out back in the 18th century.